roman-milk/roman-milk.github.io/no-such-thing-as-an-ex-slut.md

  Roy would have preferred to go back to the cabin's big bed where it was comfortable, but Mike's proud smile and Tuli's giddy enthusiasm won him over.
 Besides, how often do you get to screw your wife with some African stranger while people walk overhead?
 "OK.
 Let's see it, Mike."

  Mike beckoned them to follow him as he led them through the streets towards the boardwalk.
 The crowds got thicker and livelier as they neared the noise, lights and smells of the amusement piers, arcades and food kiosks.
 A block from the boardwalk they passed a twenty-four hour pharmacy and Roy excused himself to pop in "for some supplies".
 Anticipating another first with Tuli, he bought a pocket sized tube of KY.
 He also picked up a box of rubbers in case Mike didn't have any.
 He wasn't about to let the kid go bareback in Tuli; he was from Africa for fuck's sake.
-Report_Story #2